clai88/my-second-rails-app/README.md

       ```rb
       get '/house/:id' => 'house#show', as: 'house'
       ```
-      Alternatively, simply entering the line below will generate all CRUD routes.
+      Alternatively, simply entering the line below will generate all CRUD routes for the matching controller
       ```rb
       resources :house
       ```